 The Sipwise C5 provides a REST API to provision various functionality of the platform.
-The entry point - and at the same time the official documentation - is at :1443/api">https://<your-ip>:1443/api.
+The entry point - and at the same time the official documentation - is at :1443/api">https://syour-ip>:1443/api.
 It allows both administrators and resellers (in a limited scope) to manage the system.

 You can either authenticate via username and password of your administrative account you're using to access the admin panel, or via SSL client certificates.
-Find out more about client certificate authentication in the online API documentation.
+With username and password it is recommended to stick with the local authentication mode rather than remote authentication (eg. LDAP), in order to prevent overloading the remote server.
+For client certificate authentication, there are details provided in the online API documentation.